|

 Swinging Doors (1966), containing The Bottle Let Me Down,

-from the transitional hits Sing Me Back Home (1967), I Threw Away the Rose (1967) and Today I Started Loving You Again (1968)
+from the transitional hits Sing Me Back Home (1967)

-to the mature social fresco of Hungry Eyes (1969),
+to the mature social frescoes of

 from the anti-hippie anthem Okie From Muskogee (1969)

-to the workers' lament of If We Make It Through December (1974),
+from the workers' lament of If We Make It Through December (1974),

-via the concept album Someday We'll Look Back (1971),
+to the concept album Someday We'll Look Back (1971),

-Haggard paid tribute to his own depressing autobiography and to the even more
+paid tribute to his own depressing autobiography and to the even more

 depressing condition of the white working class.